-Phase I testing of the intravenous (IV) form of ZIO-101 in both solid tumors and hematological cancers is completed.
+Phase I testing of the intravenous (IV) form of darinaparsin in both solid tumors and hematological cancers is completed.
 The Company has reported encouraging signs of clinical activity along with an expected safety profile in both of these studies.
 The Company is presently conducting phase II studies in advanced myeloma, certain other hematological cancers, and primary liver cancer and has reported on early patient treatment in both of the blood cancer trials.
-ZIOPHARM currently expects to complete enrollment in both of these hematological studies by year-end and the liver trial in the first quarter of 2008.
-The Company has recently opened a phase I study for an oral form of ZIO-101 ahead of schedule.
-Study results from the oral phase I trial and the ongoing phase II trials, in conjunction with market dynamics as a result of the launch of Revlamid ® for myeloma and Nexavar ® for liver cancer, will determine the expected registration pathway for ZIO-101.
+The Company has recently opened a phase I study for an oral form of darinaparsin ahead of schedule.
+Study results from the oral phase I trial and the ongoing phase II trials, in conjunction with the changing marketplace with regard to other therapies, will determine the expected registration pathway for darinaparsin.